KospY/BasSDK/Components/Guides/Areas/DungeonData.md

 The dungeon uses an AreaTable to make the path.
 Consider an Area Table as a group of Areas that should randomly spawn at a certain depth of the dungeon.

-If you want to add your Area to the Greenland Dungeon from the game, you need to find the AreaTable from the game data and copy it, then edit it to add your custom Area.
+If you want to add your Area to the a Dungeon from the game, you need to find the AreaTable from the game data and copy it, then edit it to add your custom Area.
 We use a different table so find the one where you want to add your area.

 If you want to create your own dungeon, you must Create your own AreaTable.
 You can copy-paste the data from the proto and edit them.